No products in the cart.

 Expressions at a Glance

 Below is a summary of the expressions used in this article and their English equivalent.
-The Latin script can help you with the correct pronunciation of you can’t read Arabic.
+The transcription in Latin script can help you with the correct pronunciation if you can’t read Arabic.
 Learning the Arabic alphabet will greatly help you with the correct pronunciation of Arabic words.

 |Happy birthday (to a man)||kol saneh wa inta salem||كل سنة وانت سالم|